-Cougar String Camp is a chamber music/orchestra camp designed for intermediate* and advanced string players, grade 7-12, including those having just completed 6th grade, and those having just graduated from high school.
+Cougar String Camp is a chamber music/orchestra camp designed for intermediate* and advanced string players, grade 8-12, including those having just completed 7th grade, and those having just graduated from high school.
 Violinists, violists, cellists and bassists work with Washington State University faculty and other fine musicians to improve their musical skills in a variety of ways.
-The camp focuses on chamber music (string quartets and trios), but campers also have the opportunity to participate in orchestra, jazz improvisation, fiddling, string techniques class, music theory class, composition class, voice class, history class and master classes.
+The camp focuses on chamber music (both large and small chamber groups) and string orchestra, Campers also have the opportunity to participate in jazz improvisation, fiddling, string techniques class, conducting, music theory, history class and master classes.

 Cougar String campers also enjoy recreational activities such as picnics, indoor and outdoor games, dorm time, fun evening activities, concerts, and the use of the WSU Recreational Center.
 Cougar String Camp staff provides 24-hour supervision.
 Experienced counselors stay in Wilmer-Davis Dormitory with the residential campers.

 *before registering please see the minimum skill requirements.

 Participants arrive and move into the residence hall on

 Sunday, July 2nd.
 All boarding and commuting students will be provided dinner on Sunday evening and an orientation to the camp followed by the first rehearsals.

 The closing concert is Friday, July 7th beginning at 1 p.m.
 The camp ends when the concert finishes, around 3:30.